 The boat of choice for the smugglers was the Bristol Channel pilot cutter.
-A specialist design of single-masted boat, developed for the needs of speeding maritime pilots to large ships entering and leaving the Bristol Channel.
+A specialist design of the single-masted boat developed for the needs of speeding maritime pilots to large ships entering and leaving the Bristol Channel.
 The design has been described as the best sailing boat design ever, for being both high speed, highly manoeuvrable and yet easy to handle by just two crew.
-It has a float bottom that makes it ideal for sailing close to the shore to unload the contraband loaded further off shore from the ships returning to Swansea.
+It has a flat bottom that makes it ideal for sailing close to the shore to unload the contraband loaded further offshore from the ships returning to Swansea.

 The extent of the smuggling operations and the activities of the smugglers are well documented in the revenue collector’s archives.
 It appears that the government’s failure to adequately fund the local revenue service lead to an escalation of smuggling activities and the smugglers could operate with impunity.
 In the 1720s Swansea smugglers were so influential that they had the port’s customs officers summoned for jury service on a day when they landed a large cargo in the harbour.

 The activities of smugglers in the Pwll Du area are well documented and it is claimed that more contraband was landed here than anywhere else in the Bristol Channel.
 The headland at the sheltered bay is 300 feet high and provides an ideal vantage point for guiding the smugglers in and observing the activities of the revenue men.
 The trail inland from the beach is through the wooded Bishopston valley that provided plenty of cover for the smuggling activities.

 The house that now stands behind the shingle bank at Pwll Du was the Beaufort Inn and it, together with the farms at Highway were the used as staging posts by the smuggling gangs.
 Most of these gangs were controlled by William Arthur of Great Highway Farm, and John Griffiths of Little Highway.